nfletton/bvspca/README.md

   to allow:
     - end-users to interact with animal information directly on the website
-    - improved social interactions with the website via Facebook, Twitter and email marketing
+    - improved social interactions with the website via Facebook and email marketing
     - improved SEO
     - ability to allow additional content to be associated with animals that is not supported by PetPoint
-* Automated posting of new and recently adopted animals to Facebook and Twitter
+* Automated posting of new and recently adopted animals to Facebook
 * Automated regular email listing new arrivals and recently adopted animals